haskell-works/hw-kafka-client/README.md

 Kafka bindings for Haskell backed by the
 [librdkafka C module](https://github.com/edenhill/librdkafka).

+## Credits
+This project is inspired by [Haskakafka](https://github.com/cosbynator/haskakafka) which unfortunately doesn't seem to be actively maintained.

 # Consumer
 High level consumers are supported by `librdkafka` starting from version 0.9.
 High-level consumers provide an abstraction for consuming messages from multiple